medvir/VirMet/README.md

 More and more sequences are uploaded to NCBI database every month.
-The figure shows the number of viral sequences with _complete genome_ in the title that are submitted every month to NCBI.
+The figure shows the number of viral sequences with _complete genome_ in the title that are submitted every month to NCBI ([code](https://gist.github.com/ozagordi/c1e1c4158ab4e94e4683)).

 ![Code used to create the figure is [here](https://gist.github.com/ozagordi/c1e1c4158ab4e94e4683)](./viral_genomes.png "NCBI complete viral genomes per month")